ishristov/nodejs-examples/04-node-tests/README.md

 ```
 npm run test-watch
 ```
-for a continiously running test process.
+for a continuously running test process.